Jauviltra/test-lpjmlkit-snapshot/README.md

 2. You will also need the inputs for the model.
 For now the basic inputs can be downloaded from [here](https://saco.csic.es/s/nrJ3JGPZyZeQMW8?path=%2FData).
-    You have to download the `LPJmL5-real-inputs` folder (you should get a `LPJmL5-real-inputs.zip` file download) and add it as a subfolder called `inputs` inside the `LPJmL` model folder you got in previous step.
+    You have to download the `LPJmL5-real-inputs.zip` file, extract it and add it as a subfolder called `inputs` inside the `LPJmL` model folder you got in previous step.
 After downloading, you can do this from the terminal.
     First make sure you have `unzip` installed:
     ```bash
     sudo apt-get install unzip
     ```